City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 In most cases, the answer is “yes.”
 Any change in foot print, wall configuration, or roof design requires a permit revision applied for through our Permit Center.

-There are a few instances when the “revision” can be a field approved revision which does not require additional fees or review time for a permit “revision.”
+There are very few instances when the “revision” can be a field approved revision which does not require additional fees or review time for a permit “revision.”

 These changes would typically required beam/gravity calcs to verify new sizing, and, if original structure was designed by an engineer, the changes would be required to be accompanied by a letter of approval of changes with original signature and wet-stamp of engineer of record.

 How do I get my Certificate of Occupancy?